GravityPDF/gravity-pdf/README.txt

 * Feature - Add Addons Framework
 * Housekeeping - Settings page tabs now on seperate pages (previously javascript tabs)
 * Housekeeping - Added new action hooks: settings page and addon action hooks
+* Housekeeping - Cleaned up the checks to see if the plugin should run.
+Will now correctly run on pages with [gravityform] shortcode

 = 3.5.0 =
 * Feature - No longer need to reinitialise every time the software is updated.